 - Establishment of S1-U bearer during Data Transport in Control Plane CIoT EPS optimisation.

 The MME shall discard the End Marker packets.
 The MME may also initiate the release of the corresponding S11-U resources; however the release of the S11-U resources is implementation dependent.

-The optional Private Extension contains vendor or operator specific information.

-Table 7.3.2-1: Information Elements in End Marker message